Our Core Staff

 Alison is a native New Englander, having grown up in Massachusetts with roots in the mountains of Maine.
 She has led, designed, and developed culturally immersive programs for groups of high school and gap year students in Central America, South America, and East Africa.
 Coming home to New England to facilitate place-based programming at Glen Brook was an important shift towards a more rooted and community-oriented lifestyle and vision.
 She dreams of creating environments for youth to connect across cultural borders at the intersection of experiential education, civics, and human ecology.
 A graduate and former Outing Club leader of the University of Vermont, she feels at home in nature and loves to hike, bike, ski, surf, and bask in its awesomeness.

-Program Director Since 2011
+Summer Camp and School Program Director Since 2011

 Mark's good humor and enthusiasm for working with young people in the outdoors are trademark qualities of his work here at Camp.